apereo/cas/docs/cas-server-documentation/installation/Cassandra-ticket-registry.md

 ### Object Serialization
 Our Cassandra ticket registry implementation can store tickets as String or bytes of data, so CAS tickets must be serialized to a byte array prior to storage.
 CAS ships with two custom serialization components `JacksonBinarySerializer` and `JacksonJsonSerializer`.
-By default `JacksonJsonSerializer` is used, but you can use the other passing it to `CassandraDao`.
+By default `JacksonJsonSerializer` is used, but you can use the other passing it to `CassandraTicketRegistry`.
+Considerations to choose a serializer:
+- this two implementations could have different performance
+- objects serialized using `JacksonJsonSerializer` could be read as they are stored as a JSON string in Cassandra
+- objects serialized using `JacksonBinarySerializer` could not be read as they are stored as a BLOB object in Cassandra

 ### Multi datacenter replication